Academic Catalog

 MATH-203 Multivariate Calculus 4

-MATH-258 Probability and Statistics (Select One of the Following) 4
+MATH-258 Probability and Statistics 4

 Credit Hours16